SuperOfficeDocs/superoffice-docs/docs/en/security/privacy/learn/edit-legal-base.md

 2. Click **Legal basis** at the bottom of the contact card.

-    ![At the bottom of the Contact card you can open a person’s privacy page by clicking the Legal basis: Legitimate interest button -screenshot][img1]
+    ![At the bottom of the Contact card you can open a person's privacy page by clicking the Legal basis: Legitimate interest button -screenshot][img1]

 3. In the **Privacy** dialog, double-click a purpose where the **Legal basis** and **Source** columns are empty.